 When planning an instructional video, it’s crucial to have a concrete end goal in mind.
 It will help you stay focused and pack the most value in your video.

 Also, research shows that learner engagement begins to drop after six minutes of watching an instructional video, and it falls drastically after nine minutes.
 So pick only one quick topic.
 Otherwise, you risk packing too much information and overwhelming the viewers.

 For example, instead of creating a single long video on how to hire the right people for your business, it’s better to create short, focused, and separate videos on evaluating resumes, interviewing candidates, and negotiating salaries.

 3. Prepare a script or storyboard

-Now it’s time to prepare an outline, script, or a combination of a script and storyboard.
-But the level of detail depends on you.
+Now it’s time to prepare an outline, script, or a combination of a script and storyboard, which is crucial in visual storytelling.
+The level of detail depends on you.

 Some people are more comfortable with just a bullet list of points they want to cover, while others prefer planning each and every moment of the video carefully.

 Here’s an example of what a simple script might look like.
 The audio column shares what the presenter will say while the visual column explains what the viewer will see in the video.

 Even a simple script like this can help you prepare and save time when you start recording the video.
 It also helps ensure that you don’t forget anything important.

 If you prefer more detail, you can combine your script with the storyboard concept.
 This means that instead of writing text in the visual column, you can have imagery depicting what the viewers will see.